Stumblinbear/agui/docs/src/reference/primitives.md

 Spacing::vertical(Units) // Creates a widget with `Units` height.
 ```

-## Drawable

-These lie at the heart of the rendering system.
-Every integration is required to implement this, and every widget is heavily encouraged to utilize this widget whenever drawing something on screen.

 ### What if I don't want to use it?

 Well, then your life just got a lot more complicated.
 Widgets that don't wish to use `Drawable` must implement their own renderer in the integration they're using.
 See your integration's respective docs to see how to do this.